mlc-ai/mlc-llm/docs/deploy/python.rst

             params_shard_*.bin
             ...

-After making sure that the files exist, using the conda environment you used to install ``mlc_chat``, from the ``mlc-llm`` directory, you can create a Python file ``sample_mlc_chat.py`` and paste the following lines:
+After making sure that the files exist, use the conda environment you used to install ``mlc_chat``, from the ``mlc-llm`` directory, you can create a Python file ``sample_mlc_chat.py`` and paste the following lines: